Kaizando

 Obinzuru-sama

-This Buddha statue is called "Obinzurusama" and
+This Buddha statue is called "Obinzuru-sama" and is a "stroking Buddha."

 Another thing that surprised me was this